ChrisioGwaan/cpp-teaching/README.md

 4. Find `msys64\mingw64\bin` in your C Drive, and copy the path `C:\msys64\mingw64\bin`
 5. Back to `Path` variable session, select `New` and paste the path
 6. Remember to click `OK OK OK`

-> More information

-* You can check this [link](https://code.visualstudio.com/docs/languages/cpp) out for learning more details

 ## WSL in VS code with C++